I'm currently building new things.

-I was the first and only "Hacker in Residence" at Consumer Reports Innovation Lab, where I worked on peer-to-peer geosearch for self-organizing local marketplaces.
+I was the first and only "Hacker in Residence" at Consumer Reports Innovation Lab, where I worked on peer-to-peer multidimensional search for self-organizing local marketplaces.

 In 2019, I was named a Rockefeller Foundation Bellagio fellow in artificial intelligence.